The Later Years (6-18)

 Ben and Michelle have not put into place a strict savings regime where the boys are required to save part of their weekly cash into their bank accounts, but they are still instilling in them the discipline of saving.
 When the balance in their piggy banks reaches a decent amount (somewhere around the $50 mark) mum and dad tell the boys it’s time to whack half into the bank.
 The boys then take the money to the bank and deposit it themselves.

 Although Ben and Michelle don’t follow a regimental regime with their boys, the most important aspects of saving, goal setting and the link between pocket money and work are all there.

 So, your kids are too young to work and you don’t have spare cash to give them pocket money.
 What can you do?
-If you live outside of Victoria and Tasmania, your state has a container deposit scheme (if you are in Tassie or Vic start a pile of them now and you’ll have a garage full by the time your state’s scheme starts in a couple of years.)
+If you live outside of Victoria and Tasmania, your state has a container deposit scheme (if you are in Tassie or Vic start a pile of them now and you’ll have a garage full by the time your state’s scheme starts before the end of 2023.)
 These schemes mean that every eligible plastic, aluminium or glass container taken to a collection point is worth 10 cents each.
 That might not sound like much, but, as with all small amounts, it adds up.
 Especially if you target places like sporting or cultural events – take a big bag, wait for people to leave and make a small fortune picking up the resource left behind.
 Encouraging your child to earn some money while cleaning up the environment means everyone’s a winner.